-Also, to grow your followers at Instagram, you can check out our free step by step Instagram guideline ebook.
+Also, to grow your followers on Instagram, you can check out our free step by step Instagram guideline ebook.

 Understanding how your content is performing is only possible by tracking key Instagram Stories metrics over a period of time.
 By understanding what your audience wants, preferred timing of publishing, and demographic data you can improve your content strategy and drive more traffic as well as sales.

-In contrast to other social medias Stories don’t have likes or comments; instead, users interact with content in the following ways:
+In contrast to other social media, Stories don’t have likes or comments; instead, users interact with content in the following ways:

 - They Tap Forward and go to your next story.